Brilliant ‘Steps to Success’ Options performance by @theatre...

 The History curriculum at Barnwell School develops our students’ ability to understand and have knowledge of the History of Britain and the wider world.
-The curriculum is sequenced in a chronological narrative of change and continuity in the History of Britain.
-Along with the exposition to knowledge, the curriculum offers students opportunities to grasp and engage in historical enquiry.
-Students will understand the process of change, to see how we arrived ‘here’ and help them to make sense of the present.
-History allows us to understand how the world we live in was shaped by events in the past and consider events of today in a different way.
+The curriculum is sequenced in a chronological narrative, which focuses on change and continuity.
+Along with the exposition to knowledge, the curriculum offers students the opportunity to grasp and engage in historical enquiry.
+Students will understand the process of change; to see how we have arrived ‘here’ and to help them to make sense of the present.
+History allows us to understand how the world we live in today was shaped by events in the past.

 At KS3 our History curriculum is aimed to spark students' interest and enthusiasm for History and equip them with the skills and knowledge they need to write, think and debate like a historian.
-We want to inspires student’s curiosity to ask questions and know more about Britain’s past, and that of the wider world.
-We want students to challenge perceptions about the world around them by the end of the KS 3 curriculum.
-It is designed with a chronological narrative in mind, that allows students to examine change and continuity over time.
+We want to inspire students’ curiosity to ask questions and know more about Britain’s past, and that of the wider world, and for our students to challenge perceptions of the world that they encounter.
+Our KS3 curriculum is designed with a chronological narrative in mind, which allows students to examine change and continuity over time.

 The aim for our curriculum at GCSE is for our students to construct arguments and support them to become analytical citizens who can question human motivation and society with skill and confidence.
 Through our GCSE curriculum we want our students to learn how to construct arguments and balance evidence alongside knowledge of historical chronology.
 Students are assessed through three GCSE exam papers at the end of Year 11.